dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1571: Identity includes inherent characteristics like sexuality.
+### T1571: LGBTQ+ individuals have an equal right to identity expression.

 |Support|
 |---|